singlasahil14/salient_imagenet/README.md

 ![images](./demo_images/309_1941_images.jpg)
 ![heatmaps](./demo_images/309_1941_heatmaps.jpg)

-## Test sensitivity of pretrained models
+## Testing sensitivity of pretrained models

 + Run ```evaluate_sensitivity_single_feature.ipynb``` to test the sensitivity of pretrained models to all 5000 features.
 + Run ```evaluate_sensitivity_core_features.ipynb``` to test the sensitivity of pretrained models to core features and compute spurious accuracy.